Boden7/Project3-CSEC-323/README.txt

-name (first and last names, validated for length and format) phone (must be a valid 10 digit phone number) address (street, city, valid state abbreviation) _clientNumber (unique, starting from 100 and incrementing upon each new client creation) A list of associated bank accounts.
+name (first and last names, validated for length and format) phone (must be a valid 10 digit phone number) address (street, city, valid state abbreviation) password (client password, validated for length and no special characters) _clientCounter (unique, starting from 100 and incrementing upon each new client creation) A list of associated bank accounts.

 Methods: